victoryang1/DAT-BOS-16/lessons/lesson-18/readme.md

 X = vectorizer.transform(titles)
 ```

-We used this input X, matrix of all commong n-grams in the dataset, as input to a classifier.
-We wanted to classify how evergreen a story was based on these inputs.
+We used this input X, a matrix of all common n-grams in the dataset, as an input to our classifier.
+We wanted to classify how evergreen a story was, based on these inputs.

 ```python
 from sklearn.linear_model import LogisticRegression